mariohernandez/training/card/README.md

 # Card Component

-A component that will introduce us to a more useful technique for working with components is the image you see below.
-A Card component is a great way to display all sorts of content (news, blog posts, events, etc.), and you will see it in many websites nowadays.
+A component that will introduce us to a more advanced techniques is the image you see below.
+A Card component is a great way to display all sorts of content (news, blog posts, events, etc.).
 The card is not typically displayed on its own, although sometimes it is, but its most common use is as a collection of content.
 For example, we could use a collection of cards to display latest blog posts or upcoming events.
 In this training we will use the card component to build two content lists; Featured Content, and Blog Content.

 ![Example of a Card component](../.gitbook/assets/card.png)

-Although we could build the content list components already as a collection of content, a better approach is to first build a single instance of a card component that then we can reuse over and over.
-Having a single card component available makes it possible to even build other types of content collections.
+Before we can build the content lists we discussed above, we should build a single instance of the card component so we can reuse it to build the lists.
+This is Atomic Design in action.

 ## Exercise:  Card component